 AØKA08088U Advanced Development Economics - Micro Aspects

-The World is rapidly changing and understanding the dynamics of economic development is as important as ever.
-This course will cover the microeconomics of development, and will focus on approaches to understanding the behavior of households and firms, and the functioning of markets and institutions in developing countries.
-Since development is a field with a strong empirical tradition, most of the course will be centered on discussing and evaluating the empirical strategies used in the literature.
-Moreover, the course will also (via exercises) provide students with an opportunity for an “hands-on” experience, as results in selected readings are replicated (and criticized) using appropriate software packages.
+This course covers the microeconomics of development with focus on approaches to understanding the behavior of households and firms, and the functioning of markets and institutions in developing countries.
+Since development is a field with a strong empirical tradition, most of the course is centered on discussing and evaluating the empirical strategies used in the literature.
+Moreover, the course will also (via exercises) provide students with an opportunity for “hands-on” experience, as results in selected readings are replicated (and criticized) using appropriate software packages.

 The course will therefore:

-Provide insight into methodological issues that arises when doing research on microeconomics of development.
-The emphasis will be on (i) How theoretical microeconomic hypothesis may be tested with data and (ii) how to identify causal relationships.
-One aim is to through exercises to gain insight into what makes a good empirical study.
+- Provide insight into methodological issues that arises when doing research on microeconomics of development.
+The emphasis will be on how theoretical microeconomic hypotheses may be tested with data and how to identify causal relationships.
+One aim is through exercises to gain insight into what makes a good empirical study.

 - Provide students with a “hands-on” experience on how to replicate empirical results using relevant econometric software.
 This will hopefully prepare students for original independent empirical research and help identify possible interesting thesis topics.

-Present and discuss existing theory and empirical evidence related to the highlighted topics described in the “content” of the course.
+- Present and discuss existing theory and empirical evidence related to the highlighted topics described in “Content”.

 Textbook: Bardhan and Udry (1999).
 “Development Microeconomics”, Oxford University Press.